Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Leave the carrier open at home with a comfortable blanket inside.

-- Place treats inside daily so your dog associates it with good things.
+- Toss treats inside daily so they associate it with good things.

-- Feed meals inside the carrier with the door open.
+- Feed their meals inside the carrier with the door wide open.

-- Build up to the duration your dog will actually spend in the carrier during travel.
+- Slowly build up to the actual duration your dog will spend traveling.

 The Bottom Line

-For air travel, the Sherpa Original Deluxe remains the safest bet with its airline guarantee and decades of proven reliability.
-For hands-free carrying, the PetAmi Backpack is excellent.
-And if you want the best overall quality with crash-test certification, the Sleepypod Air justifies its premium price with genuine safety performance.
+For frequent air travel, the Sherpa Original Deluxe is still my safest bet.
+It boasts decades of proven reliability.
+If you need a hands-free option, the PetAmi Backpack performs brilliantly.
+And if you demand crash-test certification?
+The Sleepypod Air absolutely justifies its premium cost.